therooler/quickquax/README.md

-# Quantum State Simulator in Jax
+# QuickQuax: Quantum State Simulator in Jax

 To run this code, create a virtual environment with Python 3.12 and install the requirements.txt.
 The only dependencies are `jax`, `flax` and `pytest`.